 The new system will not apply to EU citizens living in the UK by 31 December 2020.
 They and their family members are eligible to apply to the EU Settlement Scheme and have until 30 June 2021 to make an application.

-As a transition measure, employers can continue to accept the passports and national identity cards of EU citizens as evidence of their right to work up until 30 June 2021.
+As a transition measure, employers can continue to accept the passports and national identity cards of EU citizens.
+Most importantly evidence of their right to work up until 30 June 2021.

 However, some EU Citizens may choose to evidence their right to work using digital status obtained from the Home Office instead of using their passport or ID card.
 This can be undertaken by using the Home Office online right to work checking service.
 When an individual wishes to demonstrate their right to work using this service they will need to provide you with a share code.
 They can provide this directly to you or they may choose to send it via the service, in which case you will receive an email from right.to.work.service@notifications.service.gov.uk.
 Further information on how to undertake an online right to work check can be found on GOV.UK.